No construction manager would even attempt to start building the upper floors of a building…

 Safety and Security With RVs

 Being able to choose where to set up a mobile work camp can have a big effect on how comfortable it feels.
-Places to park can vary greatly by location and can range from basic remote locations with no amenities to high-end resorts with pools, spas and other fancy features.
+Places to park can vary greatly by location and can range from basic remote locations with no amenities to high-end resorts with pools, spas, and other fancy features.
 Often it works better to set up somewhere remote, or right at the job site.
 This can allow you to tailor the overall experience to your needs.
 This also serves dual purposes for safety and security.
 Sometimes, depending on the job, leaving your personal belongings for the day can be risky, in the same way, thefts from unsupervised work sites are also common, combining the two into one location minimizes the risk and simplifies the process.

 This way everyone starts the day, refreshed from a comfortable night’s sleep with their favorite breakfast on hand.
-And they can end the day, firing up the BBQ and enjoying what is left of the evening.
+And they can end the day, by firing up the BBQ and enjoying what is left of the evening.
 For the purpose of setting up a work camp, RVs are a great way to make the experience homier and more comfortable for everyone.